I’ve just returned indoors after a stint spent cleaning the last of this year’s windfall walnuts.

 While the syrup boils warm the cream in a separate pan

-At this point put on your oven gloves to protect yourself from the steam about to come - carefully pour the warm cream into the caramel and stir it constantly
+At this point put on your oven gloves to protect yourself from the steam about to come.
+Take both pans off the heat and carefully pour the warm cream into the caramel and stir it constantly until it stops bubbling

-Pour the filling into the cooled tart case - the caramel sets quickly so you need to be quite rapid!
+Pour the filling into the cooled tart case and spread evenly